copperwater/xNetHack/doc/xnh-changelog-10.0.md

     still apply.
   - Scorpions and other s-class monsters generate more frequently on the quest, with centaurs generating less frequently.
+  - The wumpus on the locate level is much stronger than ordinary wumpuses.
+It has much more HP, is significantly faster, and its bite does a huge amount of damage, enough to kill most characters.

 ### Interface changes